dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson6_maximum_minimum_values.md

 ## Next Steps

-Once your teen understands maximum and minimum values, you can move on to:
+Once you understand maximum and minimum values, you can move on to:
 1. Completing the square as a method for solving quadratic equations
 2. The discriminant and its relationship to the number of roots
 3. Applications of quadratic functions to more complex real-world problems
 4. Introduction to other types of functions and their max/min values

-Remember: The ability to find and interpret maximum and minimum values is a powerful mathematical skill with countless applications in science, engineering, business, and everyday life.
-This concept will serve your teen well in future math courses and real-world problem-solving!
+**Remember:** The ability to find and interpret maximum and minimum values is a powerful mathematical skill with countless applications in science, engineering, business, and everyday life.
+This concept will serve you well in future math courses and real-world problem-solving!